 Web Content and Functionality Specifications

 If a person with a disability experiences inaccessible online content related to a Columbus City Schools' program, benefit or service, the person should contact the Office of Customer Relations at 614-365-8888 or via email in order to obtain the content in an accessible format.
-The individual may also file a formal complaint utilizing the procedures set out in Board Policies 2260 and 2260.01 relating to Section 504 and Title II.
+The individual may also file a formal complaint utilizing the procedures set out in Board Policy 2260 and Board Policy 2260.01 relating to Section 504 and Title II.

 Board Policy 7540 applies to all web content hosted on the Board's servers or District-affiliated servers, or provided through the District's web pages/sites, whether created by District employees, students, or contracted third parties.
 The Superintendent retains final editorial authority over all content placed on or linked to the Board's servers or District-affiliated servers and displayed on the Board's website(s).
 The Superintendent has the right to remove pages or links from any web page based upon his/her determination of inappropriate content.
 The Communications Department is charged with implementing these guidelines.